mishrayushi2001/Online-Malaria-Test/README.md

 ## Online Malaria Predictor
 Online malaria Predictor is a webapp to demonistrate a model which can predict malaria with 96% Accuracy site can be viewed live <br>
-(hosted at miscrosft Azure) : https://onlinemalariapredictor.azurewebsites.net/
+(hosted at miscrosft Azure) : https://malariatest.azurewebsites.net

-site is also deployed in herokuapp (online web hosting site) :https://onlinemalariaprediction.herokuapp.com/

 # Note - please scroll down the site as images are bigger in  size